porcelain tooth crown

 During the temporary phase( while you are waiting for your permanent crown) you will need to take extra special care of the temporary so it does not come off.
 Be careful flossing around the temp and don’t eat anything sticky (like caramel).
 If the temp should come off, please call us as soon as possible to have it cemented back on.

 At your 2nd appointment to bond the permanent crown, the temp will be removed after you are numb.
-Dr. Wilcox will fit your new porcelain crown by checking the contacts between your teeth, to make sure it is tight enough.
-Dr. Wilcox will check the bite and adjust accordingly so your bite is comfortable.
+Dr. Tenney will fit your new porcelain crown by checking the contacts between your teeth, to make sure it is tight enough.
+Dr. Tenney will check the bite and adjust accordingly so your bite is comfortable.
 Together we will make sure the shade and shape are correct and then we will bond the new crown.
 We will use a bonding cement and a high intensity laser to make the crown bond with the tooth making it as strong as your original natural tooth.

 Hopefully this information will help in answering your questions and concerns about what a crown is and what the procedure entails.
 Here are a few examples of what the types of teeth crowns look like: